In a line

 • FSH-type owners mean used prices remain annoyingly high

-A few years ago I rode a brand new F650GS SE down to Morocco, covering around 4000 miles updating my guidebook.
-The ‘SE’ was a fully accessorised and snazzed-up version of the regular 650, just before that model got renamed the 700GS to help differentiate it from what became G650GS single.
+A few years ago I rode a brand new F650GS SE down to Morocco, covering around 4000 miles while updating my guidebook.
+The ‘SE’ was a fully accessorised and snazzed-up version of the regular 650, just before that model got renamed the ‘700GS’ to help differentiate it from the 650GS single which had long caused confusion.

 Guiding a group of 250s and 310s, I wasn’t pushing the 700’s limits on the road.
 Most of the time the throttle was barely open, resulting in fuel consumption in the low 80s mpg (68 US; 3.4 l/100km; 29kpl).
 I know I’ve been going on about 270-degree parallel twins lately, but the 360°-cranked 700 – cunningly acoustically tuned to replicate the sound of a GS12 – was easy to ride on the road or the dirt.
 I never had reason to go over 120kph for long, but I’m sure it would make a great road tourer once you sorted out the seat and fitted a worthwhile screen.
 Back in 2012, the 650 was an effortless ride back to the UK across Spain.